-Sales/Use Tax Worksheet IC 6-2.5-3-2 imposes a use tax at the rate of six percent upon the use, storage or consumption of tangible personal property in Indiana that was purchased or rented in a retail transaction, wherever located, and sales tax was not paid.
-Examples of taxable items include magazine subscriptions, office supplies, electronic components and rental equipment.
-Also, any property purchased free of tax by use of an exemption certificate or from out-of-state, and converted to a nonexempt use by the business will be subject to the use tax.
-Complete the Sales/Use Tax Worksheet on page 26 to compute any sales/use tax liability.
+Sales/Use Tax Worksheet IC 6-2.5-3-2 imposes a use tax at the rate of 6 percent on purchases made from Jan.
+1, 2008 to March 31, 2008 and 7 percent on purchases made from April 1, 2008 to Dec.
+31, 2008 upon the use, storage, or consumption of tangible personal property in Indiana that was purchased or rented in a retail transaction, wherever located, and sales tax was not paid.
+Examples of taxable items include magazine subscriptions, office supplies, electronic components, and rental equipment.
+Also, any property purchased free of tax by use of an exemption certificate or from out of state and converted to a nonexempt use by the business is subject to the use tax.
+Complete the Sales/Use Tax Worksheet on page 27 to compute any sales/use tax liability.
 For more information regarding use tax, call (317) 233-4015.

-Note: If you are a registered retail sales or out-of-state use tax agent for Indiana you must report your nonexempt purchases used in your Indiana business on Form ST-103, Indiana annual, quarterly or monthly Sales and Use Tax Voucher.
+Note: If you are a registered retail sales or out-of-state use tax agent for Indiana, you must report your nonexempt purchases used in your Indiana business on Form ST-103, Indiana annual, quarterly or monthly Sales and Use Tax Voucher.
 Interest is added if the use tax was not timely paid by the original due date of the return.
 A 10 percent penalty or \$5, whichever is greater, is charged on each unpaid use tax liability.
 Caution: Do not report your totals from Form ST-103 on this worksheet or on Form IT-65.